A BRIEF HISTORY OF CHARLESTON, SOUTH CAROLINA

 However on 29 September 1938 three tornadoes hit Charleston.
 They killed 32 people and caused great damage to buildings.

 Citadel Mall opened in 1981.
 In 1989 Charleston and the rest of South Carolina were hit by Hurricane Hugo.
 However Waterfront Park opened in 1990 and today Charleston is thriving.
 Tourism is a major industry.
 In 1995 The H. L. Hunley, a Confederate submarine that sank in 1864 was discovered.
 It was raised in 2000.
 South Carolina Aquarium opened in 2000 and Arthur Ravenel Bridge opened in 2005.
-Today the population of Charleston is 127,000.
+In 2017 the population of Charleston was 134,000.

 A Brief History of Florida